 At a certain level, the emotional effects of success stop consolidating into something stable.
 Relief appears, but it fades as soon as new demands emerge.
 Safety remains tied to continued performance and relevance rather than settling into a durable sense of security.
 Worth fluctuates with outcomes instead of becoming something quieter and less reactive.
 Rest feels conditional, something to justify rather than inhabit.

 This is often where gratitude becomes complicated.
 There is much to appreciate, but the emotional response feels thinner than expected.
 Enjoyment requires effort.
-Satisfaction needs explanation.
-Frustration arises alongside the sense that such frustration should not exist at all.
+And frustration arises alongside the sense that such frustration should not exist at all.

 The standard response is to treat this as a moral failure.

 When dissatisfaction appears in the presence of success, it is commonly framed as entitlement or ingratitude.
+The philosopher Michael Sandel has written about a related dynamic at the cultural level — the way meritocratic societies turn achievement into a verdict on personal worth, which produces both arrogance in winners and a particular anxiety beneath.
+The same dynamic operates internally.
 The implicit claim is that the emotional response is incorrect given the facts of the situation.
-The solution then becomes a matter of correcting perspective rather than understanding the experience.

 This interpretation persists because it seems to fit the surface features of the problem.
 The person has what they once wanted.
 Others would gladly trade places.
 Complaining appears inappropriate.